-All members are welcome to submit to our annual members’ exhibition, SWARM, which takes place every winter.
-Artwork drop-off is in early November, 2020 and the exhibition will open in December.
+All members are welcome to submit to our annual members' exhibition, SWARM, which takes place every winter.
+Artwork drop-off is typically in early November and the exhibition will open in December.
 Please check our social media or 'news' page for the latest updates.

 What is the difference between an Artist Biography, CV, and project description?

 An Artist Biography is a summary of an artists’s career highlights and accomplishments usually written in the third person, whereas a CV is a list of an artist’s professional experiences.
 A Project Description explains the aesthetic and conceptual details of artworks that are proposed for a specific exhibition.

 Your Artist Biography is a summary of significant facts about your art career usually written in third person.
 An Artist Biography can include your name, your discipline (i.e. painting, performance, installation), and some background information.
 Information to consider adding to an Artist Biography includes: where you are currently living, where you work, your education, and a selection of your art experiences.
 To see examples, refer to some of our Past, Current and Upcoming Exhibitions.
 Each exhibition includes a biography for the artists or curators.
 Click here for more information.

 An artist’s Curriculum Vitae (CV) is a summary of an artist's professional experiences formatted as a list.

 Each CV will be unique to each artist's field of discipline.
 To write your own, you can list your art education, exhibition history, record of performances, residencies you have participated in, or collections your work is included in.
 Your CV will also include your contact information including your name, address, phone number, email, and website (if applicable).